Also known as: inverted row, australian row, australian pull up, bodyweight row, lying row

 What are the benefits of inverted row pull ups?

-Inverted row pull ups build horizontal pulling strength, improve scapular control, and strengthen the upper back and core.
-They help posture, balance pressing work, and can reduce shoulder injury risk when performed with proper form.
+Inverted row pull ups build horizontal pulling strength, improve posture and scapular stability, and strengthen the lats, rhomboids, biceps and core.
+They’re scalable for beginners and useful for balancing pressing movements, reducing shoulder injury risk when performed with proper form.